 The sequel to the first two Guardians of the Galaxy films, Vol. 3 will tell the continuing story of the intergalactic “A-Holes” who saved the galaxy from Ronan the Accuser and Ego in previous movies.

-It’s expected that the film will deal with the fallout from the upcoming Avengers: Endgame, while also ushering in a more cosmic age for the Marvel Cinematic Universe.
+It’s expected that the film will deal with the fallout from Avengers: Endgame, which saw the Guardians help defeat Thanos before heading back into space, while also ushering in a more cosmic age for the Marvel Cinematic Universe.

 What’s happening with James Gunn?

 James Gunn (Getty)